Review of Contracts

 • Reviewing the contract of sale to make sure that your interests are protected.

-• Review the contract to make sure that it fully and accurately describes the each parties' duties and does not include any hidden charges.
+• Review the contract to make sure that it fully and accurately describes each party's duties and does not include any hidden charges.

-• To ascertain whether the contract makes clear what will happen to the initial deposit and any other payments if the seller does not transfer the property to you.
+• To ascertain whether the contract makes clear what will happen to the initial deposit and any other payments/compensation and what would happen if the seller does not transfer the property to you or if the buyer defaults on the property payment.

 • Once finalized, the amendments will be provided to the Seller for final ratification and agreement.